BhavyaMehra/Waze_User_Churn_Prediction/README.md

 ---

 ## Ethical Considerations
 - **False Negatives**: May lead to overlooked users who are at risk of churning.
-(Chosen metric to track in different models)
+(Recall is the chosen metric to track in different models)
 - **False Positives**: Could result in unnecessary messaging to loyal users.
 - **Responsible Deployment**: A/B testing and careful threshold tuning are recommended to balance business outcomes with user experience.